 Norman Bel Geddes (1893 – 1958) was an influential American industrial designer known for his innovative and futuristic designs in the early to mid-20th century.
 One of his notable creations was the Patriot radio (1940): a sleek and modern tabletop radio that showcased Geddes’ forward-thinking design sensibilities.
 It was a departure from the traditional boxy and ornate designs of radios at the time.
 Instead, Geddes envisioned a streamlined and futuristic appearance for the Patriot, incorporating modern materials and a distinct visual aesthetic.
 Continue reading Eye On Design: Norman Bel Geddes, Patriot Radio→

 In 1980, Jane Dickson (b.
 1952)and her husband, artist Charlie Ahearn (b.
 1951), moved into a loft near New York’s then seedy, but glittering Times Square where, two years earlier, she’d found work programming the first Spectacolorbillboard.
 Attracted to the neighborhood’s brilliant nighttime signage, she began working with oil stick against deep-black backgrounds to evoke the gleam of the nocturnal scenes she witnessed.
 Traveling to Florida in the mid-1980s, Dickson happened one night upon a carnival filled with amusement rides.
 She eventually created Big Oval (1985) from pictures and sketches, painting the roller coaster’s arc of blazing lights stretching up into the night.

-Photographed in the Metropolitan Museum of Art in NYC.
+Photographed in The Museum of Modern Art in New York City

-Photographed in the Metropolitan Museum of Art in NYC.
+Photographed in The Metropolitan Museum of Art in NYC

-Photographed in the Metropolitan Museum of Art in New York City.
+Photographed in The Metropolitan Museum of Art in New York City.